 Home ellipticals aren't exactly petite, and if you're exercising in a relatively small space, you may be hesitant to invest in a big machine.
 But don't be fooled by the NordicTrack's SpaceSaver machine's size: This elliptical folds up, freeing up major space.

 Unlike most smaller, space-saving elliptical machines, the SpaceSaver is equipped with a 5-inch display, also featuring iFit, which means you'll have plenty of workout videos at your disposal.
 This machine offers 22 levels and a silent resistance system, so you won't disturb any sleeping family members during an early workout.

 Buy it: NordicTrack.com; Price: $1,299

 What to Know Before You Buy a Home Elliptical

 There are a few factors you'll want to consider before you decide on a home elliptical.
-Workout equipment isn't one-size-fits-all; especially if you're considering a pricier machine, make sure it ticks all the right boxes.
+Workout equipment isn't one-size-fits-all, so make sure it ticks all the boxes, especially if you're considering a pricier machine.

-1. Look for the Best Size for Your Space — and Your Body
+1. Size of Your Space — and Body

-Yes, finding a machine to suit your home is important, but you also want to find a machine size that's best for you, explains Mathew Forzaglia, certified personal trainer and founder of Forzag Fitness.
-You don't want to end up with a home elliptical that feels rumbly or shaky under your feet.
+Yes, finding a machine to suit your home is important, but you also want to find a machine size that's best for you, says Mathew Forzaglia, certified personal trainer and founder of Forzag Fitness.

 "Buying an elliptical that feels stable and comfortable for your size is always something to look out for," Forzaglia says.
 "You want to have full range in your arms and legs — but most have extra room in the foot beds to move forward or back for any person."